 Getting started is often the hardest part of studying.
 Try start with your favourite subject first and only move onto more challenging subjects later.
 Once you get started you will start to feel more satisfied.

-Good luck with the study and remember starting is always hte hardest part.
+Good luck with the study and remember starting is always the hardest part.
+It will get better. :)